msalehisedeh/into-pipes/README.md

 # Welcome to InTo Pipes!

 Have you ever wanted to have a component that can format values on some properties through passing meta data formatting rules?
-This library provides Angular 4 pipes that are all used by a single "into" pipe component.
-But still are exported for use individually if you like to use them as such.
+This library provides Angular 4 pipes that are all used by a single "into" pipe.
+But they are still are exported for use individually if you like to use them as such.
 InTo Pipe will determine how the formatting on a property should be done by parsing a formatting metadata.
 The rules are same as Angular pipe rules (i.e., parameters separated by a ":" character.
 But at the same time if you need a format parameter like Date to have ":" characters, make sure you wrap the rule in a quote.
 For example "MM/dd/YY hh:ss").
 You can also cascade formatting metadata rules.
 For example "mask | font:fa fa-check:right:*".

 You are welcome to add on additional pipes and formatting rules to this library or enhance them.